Xplore Dundee: Fly

 Fly (stylised FLY) is an express coach service operated by Xplore Dundee, operating 24 hours to a 60-90 minute frequency between Dundee City Centre and Edinburgh Airport.
 The service, originally known as the X90, was launched on June 9, 2019; the service was relaunched following the COVID-19 pandemic in June 2021 with green and turquoise coaches.

 Discover Dundee

-Xplore Dundee launched an open top bus tour named 'Discover Dundee' across Dundee in April 2022, which travels across the city from Discovery Point to the Dundee Law, with an extension route across the Tay Road Bridge and connections to other conventional bus routes via the city centre.
+Xplore Dundee had launched an open top bus tour named 'Discover Dundee' across Dundee in April 2022, which travelled across the city from Discovery Point to the Dundee Law, with an extension route across the Tay Road Bridge and connected to other conventional bus routes via the city centre.

+Xplore Aberdeen

+In the time around 2025, Xplore Dundee launched the Xplore Aberdeen services, which runs the service 14 to Kingswells Village to Aberdeen City Centre, with its three branded Volvo B7RLE Wright Eclipse buses.